RosettaDrone/rosettadrone/README.md

 * Dronekit-Python (AI scripting)
 * MavProxy
 * DJI SDK 4.16.1
-* MAVSDK is not compatible at the moment
+* MAVSDK [is not compatible](https://github.com/The1only/rosettadrone/issues/120) at the moment.

 ## Hacking on Rosetta